Top 10 Alternative Christmas Trees

 For the sewing-savvy, save your spools and create mini trees by piling them on top of one another and gluing together.
 Try wraping the spools in pretty paper or newspaper for a vintage feel.
 Spool trees make great tabletop decorations, or Christmas gifts for that textile-tastic friend or family member.

 Who said a Christmas tree needed to be a tree, per say?
 If you live close to nature, try collecting different lengths of branches and making adorable wooden reindeer out of them.
 Save red baubles for their nose, and leave the rest minimal for a true reindeer feel.
 This site will teach you how: For added fun, try making a whole reindeer family, and laying your presents in front of them.

 If you are having a faux tree this year – be it plastic or another synthetic material – try turning it upside-down for a quirky touch.
 Yes, you heard us: upside-down.
 Have the handy man in the house create a sturdy stand for it, then sit back and watch the faces of your visitors as they see it for the first time.
 But in all honesty, upside-down trees actually look great once decorated.
 Go on, live a little.

 Going back to our idea of the formidable fairy light, you can go as minimal as you like for the actual tree part.
 We love the idea of a ladder folded out to create a triangle shape – decorated with your favourite Christmas adornment – taking centre-stage in the house.
-Hang tinsel and lights from one step to the next; see our photo on the top right for more inspiration.
+Hang tinsel and lights from one step to the next or just all from the centre.